eslint/rfcs/designs/2019-esm-compatibilty/README.md

 They should give the configuration a `.cjs` extension.

+### Priority

+With the addition of `.cjs`, the new priority for configuration files will be

+1. .eslintrc.cjs
+2. .eslintrc.js
+3. .eslintrc.yaml
+4. .eslintrc.yml
+5. .eslintrc.json
+6. .eslintrc
+7. package.json

+`.cjs` is placed higher than `.js` because -- unlike the latter -- `.cjs` does not allow for ambiguity.
+A `.cjs` file is always interpreted as CommonJS regardless of context.

 ## Documentation

 A quick mention in the [FAQ](https://github.com/eslint/eslint#frequently-asked-questions) should be suitable to document usage.